alexteghipco/brainSurfer/README.md

 - A new surface space rendering can be opened and manipulated simply by selecting a new surface in the selection menu.
 This detaches the old rendering from brainSurfer, meaning that you won't be able to make any other changes to those old renderings.
 However, all settings in brainSurfer (including loaded files) are saved, and can be applied to the new surface rendering. *re-select a surface*

 *A workspace for overlays*
-- A dedicated overlay workspace allows for quick duplication, reloading, deleting, and saving of overlays (why can't you do this BrainNet, Surfice, Freeview, Neuroelf, etc!) *see buttons below list of overlays in the 'select an overlay' menu*
+- A dedicated overlay workspace allows for quick duplication, reloading, deleting, and saving of overlays *see buttons below list of overlays in the 'select an overlay' menu*

 *Apply value-based and p-value thresholds*
 - A p-value map can be loaded and associated with the current overlay.
-Two different thresholds can then be applied. (why can't you do this or let me p-value threshold BrainNet, Surfice, Freeview, Neuroelf, etc!). *see threshold overlay menu*
+Two different thresholds can then be applied. *see threshold overlay menu*

 *Apply cluster thresholds*
 - You can remove clusters less than a certain size from the overlay.
-For instance, you can get a clusterform threshold using monte-carlo style simulations of your data (see brainvoyager for nice implementation of this approach and comprehensive documentation, future versions of brainSurfer will do this too) *see threshold overlay menu*
+For instance, you can get a clusterform threshold using monte-carlo style simulations of your data *see threshold overlay menu*

 *Threshold negative and positive values seperately*
 - Come on freesurfer, why does a threshold of 3.5 have to remove all values between -3.5 and 3.5? *see threshold overlay menu*

 *Adjustable limits*
-- The min and max values of my overlay should be adjustable independent of the thresholds I set! (good job, AFNI!) *see the two text boxes in the limits subsection of adjustments menu*
+- The min and max values of my overlay should be adjustable independent of the thresholds I set! *see the two text boxes in the limits subsection of adjustments menu*

 *Adjustable colorbar spacing*
 - Why should my colorbar be evenly spaced?
-If it has 2 primary colors, I should be able to force the middle of my colorbar to map onto zero, that way negative values are 1 color, and positive values are the 2nd color (why on earth is this not an option already?!) *see limits subsection of adjustments menu and select 'color spacing' options*
+If it has 2 primary colors, I should be able to force the middle of my colorbar to map onto zero, that way negative values are 1 color, and positive values are the 2nd color  *see limits subsection of adjustments menu and select 'color spacing' options*
-- Same goes for thresholds in my overlay (good job freeview!)
+- Same goes for thresholds in my overlay

 *Dynamic colorbar*
 - Colorbar updates with opacity of overlay (and with thresholds).